maan1patel/University-Course-Management-System/README.md

 # University-Course-Management-System
-*University Course Management System by Hemil and Maan*
+*University Course Management System by Maan and Hemil*

 ## Overview
 The Course Management System is a comprehensive platform designed to streamline university course administration.
 It provides tools for managing professors, courses, and students while integrating functionalities for viewing and organizing course-related data.
 This project is implemented in *Python* and utilizes *SQLite* for efficient database operations.